lyledodgegh/shrinkyourslides/README.md

 # Shrink your PowerPoint Slides

-This is a copy / paste of a link I found a while back on shrinking your PowerPoint slides.
-When I find the original author/link I'll update here.
+This is a copy / paste of a link I found googling a while back on shrinking your PowerPoint slides.
+If you want to find the original person just copy/paste part of the below script and search on google with reverse date.

 All it does is goes through the Slide Masters and deletes unused Slide Masters.
 Typically this saves a ton of space.
 If you're really trying to optimize space, you can also unzip the pptx (i.e. treat it like a zip file), and go into ppt/media folder to see what large image files are in your slides and fix those.